learn-co-curriculum/python-p3-dictionaries/README.md

 # prints { "key_one": "I've changed!", "key_two": "value two", "key_three": "value three"}
 ```

-However, Python also offers us a powerful method- the `update` method - that can
+However, Python also offers us a powerful method - the `update` method - that can
 be used to set large amounts of data within an dictionary.

 The `update` method can be used to add multiple new key-value pairs at the same